driusan/de/USAGE.md

 to it (focus follows pointer, you don't need to click) or typing the ; key. ; will just give focus to the tag line, and : will give it focus as well as moving the cursor to the end and appending a space.
 This means that you can type, for instance, :Save<Enter> to save the current file.

+The tagline doubles as a Stderr channel for de, and some commands will use it as an area to provide status or error messages without affecting your editing buffer.
+(However the errors are still just regular text that can be executed, edited, or deleted when you're done with them.)

 Note to Plan 9 users: you can *not* change the filename by editing it in the tagline and putting.
 The filename there is only for reference, and updated when a new file is opened if the current filename